TWO HEADS ARE BETTER THAN ONE WHEN IT COMES TO THIS

 We will repair or replace the body of the Biter.

-Please return the body of the biter, the serial number which can be found on the box , along with $5.00 USD for return shipping and handling.
+Please return the body of the biter along with $10.00 USD for return shipping and handling.

 If sending via USPS:

 Bristol, RI 02809

 Use the Biter Leash to guide the Bad Dog Biter into cutting perfectly straight lines and/or circles.

 The Versa Clamp takes the hand drill out of your hands, turning it into a host of useful tools.

 The BAD DOG BITER has two steerable heads that rotate 360° for maximum versatility.
 One or both heads can be set to steerable!
 To get the best performance out of your new tool, please review the instructions.